 And when you look good, you play good, too.
 So, despite my late start, I felt confident I would get to my destination in no time.

 This time the path offered two routes to the campsite.
 Using my fancy iPhone app, I learned that one trail involved a 5000 ft climb while the other was only 2000 ft.
-No brainer right?
+No brainer, right?

 Some of you may be getting ahead of me here, but as you might have guessed, the supposed 2000 ft trail was more like a 4500 ft climb and added 5 more miles to the day — and it doesn’t stop there.
 As I hiked and biked for about 2 hours, I started seeing road signs: “Road ends 3 miles,” and “Dead end.”

-My heart sank and for first time on this trip since Canada, panic started to set in.
+My heart sank and for the first time on this trip since Canada, panic started to set in.
 The thought of sleeping on the side of the road slowly started creeping into my head as I checked my watch and saw it was getting late.
 I couldn’t afford this detour and there was no “plan b” I could turn to.
 I was running out of time.

 I pedaled forward despite the signs and followed my GPS.
-The twisting road soon turned to gravel and then a dry brown dirt.
+The twisting road soon turned to gravel and then dry brown dirt.
 With every turn in the road I was just waiting for the moment I would see a fence or a construction crew that would send me back.

 I’m not sure if it was the hill, the heat, or losing my buddy Clemens, but I suddenly felt very alone.
 I did my best to make peace with my frustration and continued up the road.
-As I approach the crest, I could see a figure sitting on top of the hill.
+As I approached the crest, I could see a figure sitting on top of the hill.

 Absolutely relieved, I played fetch with Larry and chatted with the ranchers.
 I then made my way to my campsite and got there just before the sunset.
-Whether you believe it be from a higher power or not, Larry was a sign I was going to be alright.
+Whether you believe it was from a higher power or not, Larry was a sign I was going to be all right.
 And tonight, as I make camp alone in probably the most remote campsite I’ve been at yet, I’ll sleep with a very slight comfort knowing that somewhere Larry the dog is looking out for me.